hyperledger/indy-hipe/text/AMES/README.md

     command_handle: This command handle is used to track callbacks for the calls of this API.

-    wallet_handle: this is the wallet_handle that contains the key used to encrypt the message (when using authcrypt).
-It is required even if using anoncrypt.
+    wallet_handle: this is the wallet_handle that contains the related data such as keys to be able to complete the function.

     message: This should be the message that is intended to be encrypted.
 It's required and should be of type String.
 The most common forms of messages that will be passed in here are json strings that follow the format of a particular message family.